XiaoDu-flying/awesome-paper/README.md

 - Self Organized Agents
 - Self-collaboration Code Generation via ChatGPT
 - Tell me more
+- Think-on-Process Dynamic Process Generation for Collaborative Development of Multi-Agent System
 - Two Tales of Persona in LLMs- A Survey of Role-Playing and Personalization
 - Adaptive Collaboration Strategy for LLMs in Medical Decision Making
 - Agent Hospital- A Simulacrum of Hospital with Evolvable Medical Agents